Semi-local string comparison: algorithmic techniques and applications

+The final step of the algorithm is identical for both problems: we use the obtained string-substring seaweed matrix ($P_1$ and $P_2$, respectively) to query the global LCS score.
+Both described algorithms run in time $O(n \log^2 n) + \log k \cdot O(n \log n) = O(n \log^2 n)$.
+This is faster than both the sparse LCS approach and the algorithm of \cite{Demange+:09}, for all $k = \omega(\log n)$.

-A \emph{circle graph} \cite{Even_Itai:71,Golumbic:04} is defined as the intersection graph of a set of chords in a circle, i.e.\ the graph where each node represents a chord, and two nodes are adjacent, whenever the corresponding chords intersect.
+\mysection{Maximum clique in a circle graph} A \emph{circle graph} \cite{Even_Itai:71,Golumbic:04} is defined as the intersection graph of a set of chords in a circle, i.e.\ the graph where each node represents a chord, and two nodes are adjacent, whenever the corresponding chords intersect.
 We consider the maximum clique problem on a circle graph.

 The \emph{interval model} of a circle graph is obtained by cutting the circle at an arbitrary point and laying it out on a line, so that the chords become (closed) intervals.
 The original circle graph is isomorphic to the overlap graph of its interval model, i.e.\ the graph where each node represents an interval, and two nodes are adjacent, whenever the corresponding intervals intersect but do not contain one another.